ISTICUniversityOfRennes1/UndertowJaxRS/README.md

 The goal is to get a clean CRUD API for you business layer that allows to interact with your business services using retful services.

-Do not hesitate to follow the same package structure that the package structure used by JHipster.

-Maxime provides a more complete example https://github.com/maxleiko/taa-jpa.

 # Task 2.
 In following this guide.
 Integrate swagger with your API